halilibrahimcelik/strapi-crash/README.md

 In the project directory,

-## Main goal of this project is to focus  on Strapi CMS and   GraphQL
+## Main goal of this project is to focus  on Strapi CMS for backend configuration  &  GraphQL and Apollo  for fetching REST API